-There are several benefits of investing through mutual funds instead of directly buying stocks

-## Text at first visit

-There are several benefits of investing through mutual funds instead of directly in stocks.
+There are several benefits of investing through mutual funds instead of directly putting money in stocks.
 Mutual funds combine the savings of a large number of investors and manage it as a single pool of money.
 So instead of investors figuring out which stock or bond to invest in, professional fund managers do the job.